Check out the Video Album of the 2011 ATF Courtesy of Leon Ewing. Click on the speakers names below to view individual

 As theatre workers, how do we engage – both on and offstage – with the urgent and the undeniable?
 Is our art speaking to contemporary communities?
 Is our infrastructure porous enough to welcome new generations of practitioners with different ways of seeing and doing?
 Are we thinking for change?
 Or are our practices further entrenching old habits – producing as if the world’s resources are limitless, making assumptions about who our audiences are and what they want, doing it ‘this way’ because it’s ‘how we do it’.

-ATF 2011 was an opportunity to collectively recognise the innovations that were taking place in the sector and to sketch out the changes yet to be made.
+ATF 2011 is an opportunity to collectively recognise the innovations that were taking place in the sector and to sketch out the changes yet to be made.
 What needed to be held on to?
 What could be left behind?
 What’s our vision for theatre and culture in Australia?
-We wanted to dream, to assume responsibility and then take action.
+We want to dream, to assume responsibility and then take action.

-ATF 2011 was polyvocal in structure, with every session featuring multiple voices and divergent thinking as a means of accruing knowledge.
+ATF 2011 is polyvocal in structure, with every session featuring multiple voices and divergent thinking as a means of accruing knowledge.
 Delegates engaged in various modes of formal and informal discussion – panels, salons, social gatherings and open space forums and collaboratively generated ten priorities for action over the next decade.
 These formed the basis for the ongoing work that emerged from the Forum.

 The architecture of the program took inspiration from ATF 2009, where many theatre workers first encountered Open Space Technology and from the National Indigenous Theatre Forum 2010, where open space discussions were distilled to generate priorities for action, resulting in productive collaborations and outcomes after the event.

 Many conversations began at ATF 2011… and we look forward to the continued hubbub of collaboration over the coming year/s.
 2021… here we come.